-Once the job has been accepted between the employer and grafter it is over to you to get the work completed successfully.
-The Project will remain in your Dashboard in the ‘Accepted’ status so you can find the details again and make/receive payments for the job.
+Once the job has been accepted between the client and grafter it is over to you to get the work completed successfully.
+The job will remain in your Dashboard in the ‘Accepted’ status so you can find the details again and receive payments for the job.

-Because the Review and Ratings system is used to validate the quality of both the employers and grafter, it is important that the project is completed satisfactorily by both parties.
-Otherwise you may get a bad review and find it harder to get future work or grafters for future projects.
+Because the client reviews the grafter after the job, which is added to your profile, it is important that the job is completed satisfactorily.
+Otherwise you may get a bad review and find it harder to get future work.

 Here are a few pointers to help make sure the work goes smoothly: